locust49/authentication-jwt/README.md

 `npm install jsonwebtoken`

 Now, we can easily create a jwt with the method `jwt.sign()` where we specify the payload, secret sentence ? (i still don't get this part), and some atrtibutes such as the expiration time.
 After that, we send the token via a cookie :D

+# Log a user in

+On the server, we re going to take the credential and look for the email in the database, then we compare the hashed password with the existant one in the db.
+If correct : log in, else don't.

+I was thinking of how would we compare the hashed passwords knowing that they are hashed obviously, and contain a random generated Salt.
+Wellp, [this is how](https://stackoverflow.com/a/13024344)

+To "prove" that a user is logged in, we should create a jwt that needs to be present ofc and verified by the server.